-1. Switch the key of the main panel to ignition (if equipped).

-2. Move the control lever to the neutral position.

-3. Press the ON/STOP button.
+- 1. Switch the key of the main panel to ignition (if equipped). - 2.
+Move the control lever to the neutral position. - 3.
+Press the ON/STOP button.
 All the warning lamps come on and the acoustic alarm sounds.
-After a few seconds, only the ENGINE OIL PRESSURE and BATTERY CHARGE LAMPS remain lit.

-4. Press the START button halfway to start preheating.
-Hold the button for 5 to 15 seconds, depending on ambient temperature to preheat the engine.

-5. Press fully to start the engine.
-Once the engine has started, release the button, all lamps go out.

-6. If the engine is fit with water cooled exhaust elbow, check that raw water flows from the exhaust outlet at the hull.
+After a few seconds, only the ENGINE OIL PRESSURE and BATTERY CHARGE LAMPS remain lit. - 4.
+Press fully the START button to start the engine.
+Once the engine has started, release the button, all lamps go out. - 5.
+If the engine is fit with water cooled exhaust elbow, check that water flows from the exhaust outlet at the hull.
 If the water does not flow, stop the engine and check the raw water system.